 Hello and welcome

-We have all this for you to enjoy alongside regular favourites such as Cassidy Says, Dan Conway’s Corner, Marjorie’s Kitchen, Pete’s Pets, Catch the Criminal, jokes, songs, puzzles, pen pals and much more.
-Enjoy the latest issue and I will look forward to talking to you all again next week.
+We have all this for you to enjoy alongside your regular favourites including Cassidy Says, Dan Conway, gardening advice, songs, jokes, puzzles, pen pals and much more.
+I hope you enjoy this week’s issue and I will look forward to talking to you all again next week, all being well.

 Seán Nolan, Editor, Ireland’s Own